jarviscanada/jarvis_data_eng_david/springboot/README.md

 ### Control Layer:
 Consists of:<br />
 1) DashboardController<br />
+Gives summary of trader PortfolioView & traderAccount<br />
 2) OrderController<br />
+Allow trader to submit a marketOrder<br />
 3) QuoteController<br />
+Get list of stocks available to trader.
+Use this also to add stocks or update stock information.<br />
 4) TraderAccountController<br />
+Allows Trader to create/delete an account.
+Trader can also withdraw/deposit money through this.<br />
 Controllers handle user requests inputted through API Endpoints.
 Mapping of each Endpoint API is defined here.
 Within each controller method, typically executes Service layer - if fails will check for